jiashengc/anime-quote-generator-v2/README.md

 The chance of generating a quote is based on individual characters not quotes.
 Meaning that a character with more quotes will have the same chance of appearing as a character with less quotes.

 ## Adding more quotes
-Navigate to the "script.js" repository and commit the following to the file (Remember to check if the character exists first before adding):
+Navigate to the "script.js" in the repository and commit the following to the file (Remember to check if the character exists first before adding):

 ```javascript
 character[insertnumberhere] = {